JuliaGrandury/lifecycle-app-mern/README.md

 #### Prerequisites
 1. You will need to have Node.js and npm package manager installed.
 Verify that you do with the commands `node -v` and `npm -v`.
 If you do not, visit [Node.js](https://nodejs.org/en/) and download the version labeled LTS.
 To install the latest version of npm run `npm install npm@latest -g`.
 Finally, verify that both are correctly installed using `node -v` and `npm -v`.
-2. You will also need to have a MongoDB account
+2. You will also need to have a MongoDB account.
+If you do not, visit [MongoDB](https://www.mongodb.com/cloud/atlas/register) to create a FREE account and download MongoDB Compass Desktop GUI.
+Then follow these steps:

- installed.
-Verify that you do with the command `psql --version`.
-If you do not, visit [PostgreSQL](https://www.postgresql.org/download/) to download it and [Install PostgreSQL macOS](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-macos/) or [Install PostgreSQL on Windows](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/) for help.
-Ensure that you checked "PostgreSQL Server" and "Command Line Tools" during the installation.
-(Note: Take note of your postgres password and keep it private as you will need it later!)
+  a.
+Create an Organization > Name Your Organization > Select Cloud Service: MongoDB Atlas > Create Organization
+  b.
+Create a project > Name Your Project > Next > Create Project
+  c.
+"Database Deployments" > Build a Database > Shared Plan (FREE) > Cloud Provider & Region: AWS and [your current region] > Name your Cluster > Create Cluster
+  d.
+"Security Quickstart"
+    - How would you like to authenticate your connection?
+Add a username and password > Create User -- Note: you will need these later
+    - Where would you like to connect from?
+My Local Environment > Add My Current IP Address > Finish and Close

 #### Installation Steps
 1. Download the ZIP: At the top right of the web version of Github, click on the green button "<> Code" > Download Zip > Double-click on the ZIP folder to uncompress it OR clone the repo with: